 1 Introduction 3

-2 Executive summary 3
+2 Executive summary 4

-3 Regulation of ACCA members and students 3
+3 Regulation of ACCA members and students 4

-4 ACCA and ADR 4
+4 ACCA and ADR 5

-5 ACCA's compliance with the ADR Regulations 4
+5 ACCA's compliance with the ADR Regulations 6

-6 ACCA's ADR processes 5
+6 ACCA's ADR processes 7

-Appendix - Useful links 8
+Appendix - Useful links 11

-1 Introduction
+1. Introduction

 - 1.1 ACCA (the Association of Chartered Certified Accountants) is the global body for professional accountants.
 We aim to offer business-relevant, first-choice qualifications to people of application, ability and ambition around the world who seek a rewarding career in accountancy, finance and management. - 1.2 Founded in 1904, ACCA has consistently held unique core values: opportunity, diversity, innovation, integrity and accountability.
 We believe that accountants bring value to economies in all stages of development.
-We aim to develop capacity in the profession and encourage the adoption of global standards. - 1.3 We support our 208,000 members and 503,000 students in 179 countries, helping them to develop successful careers in accounting and business, with the skills required by employers.
-We work through a network of 104 offices and centres and more than 7,300 Approved Employers worldwide, who provide high standards of employee learning and development.
+We aim to develop capacity in the profession and encourage the adoption of consistent global standards.
+Our values are aligned to the needs of employers in all sectors and we ensure that, through our qualifications, we prepare accountants for business.
+We work to open up the profession to people of all backgrounds and remove artificial barriers to entry, ensuring that our qualifications and their delivery meet the diverse needs of trainee professionals and their employers. - 1.3 We support our 219,000 members and 527,000 students in 179 countries, helping them to develop successful careers in accounting and business, with the skills required by employers.
+We work through a network of 110 offices and centres and more than 7,571 Approved Employers worldwide, who provide high standards of employee learning and development.
 Through our public interest remit, we promote appropriate regulation of accounting and conduct relevant research to ensure accountancy continues to grow in reputation and influence. - 1.4 ACCA is authorised by the Chartered Trading Standards Institute (CTSI) as an approved provider of alternative dispute resolution services (ADR) under The Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015 ('the ADR Regulations').
-ACCA provides ADR services in respect of disputes in the accountancy sector. - 1.5 This report presents a summary of ACCA's processes and results in respect of its ADR service for the period 1 October 2017 to 30 September 2018, in accordance with the requirements of Schedule 5 of the ADR Regulations.
+ACCA provides ADR services in respect of disputes in the accountancy sector. - 1.5 This report presents a summary of ACCA's processes and results in respect of its ADR service for the period 1 October 2018 to 30 September 2019, in accordance with the requirements of Schedule 5 of the ADR Regulations.

-2 Executive summary
+2. Executive summary

-- 2.1 During the period 1 October 2017 to 30 September 2018, 193 complaints were referred to ACCA's ADR service.
-Of these, 185 were domestic complaints1 and eight were cross-border complaints2. - 2.2 A total of 84 complaints were resolved by conciliation (a form of ADR) during the period 1 October 2017 to 30 September 2018.
-Of these, 82 were domestic complaints and two were cross-border complaints. - 2.3 A total of 73 complaints were refused for various reasons (69 domestic complaints and four cross-border complaints). - 2.4 The average time taken to resolve a matter through conciliation on receipt of a complete complaint file was 37 days for domestic complaints and 52 days for cross-border complaints.
+- 2.1 During the period 1 October 2018 to 30 September 2019, ACCA received 199 complaints that were suitable for ADR (199 were domestic complaints and none were cross-border complaints). - 2.2 A total of 98 complaints were resolved by conciliation (a form of ADR) during the period 1 October 2018 to 30 September 2019.
+Of these, 97 were domestic complaints and one was a cross-border complaint. - 2.3 A total of 93 complaints were refused for various reasons (93 domestic complaints and zero cross-border complaints). - 2.4 The average time taken to resolve a matter through conciliation on receipt of a complete complaint file was 27 days for domestic complaints and 28 days for cross-border complaints.

-3 Regulation of ACCA members and students
+3. Regulation of ACCA members and students

-- 3.1 ACCA's mission is to:

-- provide opportunity and access to people

-of ability around the world and support our

-members throughout their careers in accounting,

-business and finance

-- achieve and promote the highest professional, ethical and governance standards

-- advance the public interest

-- be a global leader in the profession.

-- 3.2 ACCA strives towards achieving the highest professional and ethical standards through a robust regulatory framework, and continually works to advance the public interest with regard to its regulatory activities.
+- 3.1 ACCA's mission is to: - provide opportunity and access to people of ability around the world and support our members throughout their careers in accounting, business and finance - achieve and promote the highest professional, ethical and governance standards - advance the public interest - be a global leader in the profession. - 3.2 ACCA strives towards achieving the highest professional and ethical standards through a robust regulatory framework, and continually works to advance the public interest with regard to its regulatory activities.

-1 Domestic complaints refer to complaints where the complainant and the member are established in the United Kingdom.
+Domestic complaints refer to complaints where the complainant and the member are established in the United Kingdom.